typedb/typedb-docs/0001-typedb/02-dev/01-connections.md

 TypeDB durability guarantees do not apply when storage devices become corrupt or damaged.
 </div>

-Successful write transactions are written to the write-ahead-log before returning a response to the client.
+Successful write transactions are written to the write-ahead log before returning a response to the client.
 If a transaction is not successful, all changes are rolled back.

 For cluster installations of TypeDB Cloud transaction acknowledgement is sent to the client after majority of replicas